redcrab2016/-0-CPU/README.md

 # BackSlash-CPU
-Backslash CPU is just a bunch of draft CPU specifications
+Backslash CPU is just a bunch of draft ISA (Instruction Set Architecture) specifications